 Coal tar, a byproduct of coal processing, has been studied mostly for its effects after occupational exposure [source].
 It is a known human carcinogen [source], according to the National Toxicology Program and the International Agency for Research on Cancer [source].

-Hairstylists and other professionals are exposed to these chemicals in hair dye almost daily.
+Hairstylists and other professionals are exposed to these chemicals almost daily.
 Europe has banned many of these ingredients in hair dyes.
-While the FDA sanctions coal tar in specialty products such as dandruff and psoriasis shampoos, the long-term safety of these products has not been demonstrated.
+While the FDA sanctions coal tar in specialty products, such as dandruff and psoriasis shampoos, the long-term safety of these products has not been demonstrated.

 5. Parabens